 More info: Child benefits

-If you declare your place of residence in Lithuania, from the 28th week of pregnancy until child birth and 56 days after, you have insurance in Lithuania.
+If you declare your place of residence in Lithuania, from the 28th week of pregnancy until child birth and 56 days after, you can be insured with the compulsory health insurance in Lithuania by the state (there are some exceptions to this rule for foreigners who possess a temporary residence permit).

 If before returning you had sickness and maternity insurance in a EU, EEA state or Switzerland, you have to provide “Sodra” with a E 104 form certificate or a replacing structured electronic document (SED) S041 (that would confirm the acquired insurance period in an EU, EEA member state or Switzerland).
 There is also an option to apply to “Sodra” territorial division for mediation in acquiring these documents.
 The form E 104 discloses what payments were made in a foreign country where you resided and provides the opportunity to accelerate the process of summing up the insurance periods.